-Sure enough, the winds, the waves, the very battle itself went the side of truth and goodness; had gone the other way, Europe would be a very different, and very diminished, place today.
-Indeed, a vast spiritual desert: No music, no Mozart or Bach or Palestrina, no universities to speak of, at least in any Catholic sense; no deep red vino, whether Italian or French; no monasteries, their prayer and their beer but dim memoires, almost no freedom of thought or expression.
-And the legitimate aspirations of women?
+Sure enough, the winds, the waves, the very battle itself favoured the side of truth and goodness; the Don Juan and his Christian soldiers battled valiantly, and, with divine help, defeated – one might say crushed – the Muslims.
+Had things gone the other way, Europe would be a very different, and very diminished, place today.
+Indeed, a vast spiritual desert: No music, no Mozart or Bach or Palestrina, no universities to speak of, at least in any Catholic sense; no deep red vino, whether Italian or French; no monasteries, their prayer and their beer but dim memoires; almost no freedom of thought or expression.
+And the legitimate aspirations of women, enslaved and subjugated?
 In a word, no Catholicism, which means a vitiation of truth and freedom, subjugation and submission for all, but especially for the fairer sex.

 Many Popes have urged the daily recitation of the Rosary since Pius V, not least the saintly John Paul II, who in 2003 dedicated one of his last encyclicals, Rosarium Virginis Mariae, to this ancient prayer to the Virgin, also giving us the Luminous mysteries to guide us in these dark times, which John Paul likely foresaw in some way.

-The Rosary which saved Europe in the time of Pius V, had its origins in the battles of Saint Dominic against the intellectual and spiritual evil of the Albigensians in the 12th century inheritors of the much-earlier Manichean heresy, that all matter was evil, including bodies, marriage and children.
+The Rosary which saved Europe had its origins in the battles of Saint Dominic against the intellectual and spiritual evil of the Albigensians in the 12th century, inheritors of the much-earlier Manichean heresy, that all matter was evil, including bodies, marriage and children.
 As one priest recently put it, the very words of the Ave Maria contradict this demonic lie: And blessed is the fruit of thy womb.
 God Himself took a body, sanctifying our very flesh by His Incarnation, declaring all ‘incarnations’ – all babies, children, families, human love – good and holy, and that this flesh, now subject to sin, will be gloriously resurrected on the last day.